What Does Good Data Look Like? | Butterfly Data

 Consistency

-Data aligns with other records within the same dataset or across different datasets.
-An address must correspond to its postcode area.
-A person's stated birthplace must not contradict their country of origin recorded elsewhere.
+Data aligns with other records within the same dataset or across datasets.
+An address must match its postcode area.
+A person's birthplace should not contradict their country of origin elsewhere.

 Example